yagoferrer/marker-spider/README.md

 ### Loading

-The @google.maps@ object must be available when this code runs -- i.e. put the Google Maps API &lt;script&gt; tag before this one.
+The `google.maps` object must be available when this code runs -- i.e. put the Google Maps API &lt;script&gt; tag before this one.

 The Google Maps API code changes frequently.
 Some earlier versions had broken support for z-indices, and the 'frozen' versions appear not to be as frozen as you'd like.
 At this moment, the 'stable' version 3.7 seems to work well, but do test with whatever version you fix on.